 If You Pick Up a Secondary Quest, Do It

 There are a few Secondary Quests in Blood and Wine that are tied closely to the expansion’s main story.
 Due to this, progressing too far in the story will cause you to fail some of those quests.
 If you’re a completionist, you’ll find it worth your while to embark on these side quests as soon as you obtain them.
 Not only will they grant you interesting rewards, but they’ll also provide a deeper insight into what’s going on behind the scenes (and even change things in the future).

 If you absolutely must see the main story through to its end as soon as possible, then make sure to make a second save file that you can come back to.
 CD Projekt Red made sure to put a warning at the point of no return for just that purpose.
 Don’t fail anything you don’t have to.

 Upgrade Your Vineyard

 As part of the Contract that brings Geralt to Toussaint, he will receive a vineyard called Corvo Bianco.
-It’s a vast property with a beautiful, albeit slightly run down, house, and lots of land.
+It’s a vast property with a beautiful, albeit slightly run-down, house, and lots of lands.
 Players can upgrade this property to obtain certain amenities that can help with gameplay.